-A little over a year ago, Donald and I hopped on a quick flight to Azores.
-We had the time of our lives, hiking, swimming, dipping in hot springs, and exploring the hydrangea-covered islands.
-Pn this trip, we only stayed on Sao Miguel – the main island – but it’s beauty rivals Hawaii’s!
+A little over a year ago, Donald and I hopped on a quick flight to the Azores.
+We had the time of our lives: hiking, swimming, dipping in hot springs, and exploring the hydrangea-covered islands.
+On this trip, we only stayed on Sao Miguel – the main island – but it’s beauty rivals Hawaii’s!
 The Azores are called the “Hawaii of Europe” and it definitely lives up to that name.

 Speaking of Hawaii, Donald and I just got back from our honeymoon in Hawaii, but the Azores would be an equally amazing place to have your honeymoon, and would probably cost about half as much.

 With seemingly infinite options of activities spread across 9 separate islands, the Azores is a non-stop adventure! (my favorite kind) .. but if you don’t have a plan in place before you go, the options may slip away from you while you’re there, since some activities require reservations and can be tricky to book at the last-minute.
 I’ve found the best way to make sure you experience it all is to book a tour in advance.
-Azores Getaways is an amazing tour service specializing in authentically Azorean experiences.
+Azores Getaways is an amazing tour service specializing in authentically Azorean experiences, and Intrepid Travel includes a few well-planned Azorean adventures on their website.
 Many packages include air, hotels, and activities, and can actually save you about 20% on the a-la-carte costs of the same vacation.
-They have tons of packaged options, so there is something for everyone, from the beach bum, to the adrenaline junkie, to the family excursion.
+Azores Getaways has tons of pre-packaged options for these islands, so there is something for everyone, from the beach bum, to the adrenaline junkie, to the family excursion.

 So why don’t more American’s know about this amazing paradise full of friendly people, great food, amazing views and cheap beer?